panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 6. Intercepting fetch requests

-Sometimes you might want to do some work before sending the request, or after recieveing the response: this is named intercepting a request.
+Sometimes you might want to do some work before sending the request, or after receiving the response: this is named intercepting a request.

 A good use case to intercept and perform some behavior after the request completes is to perform the fixes that were made [Handling fetch errors](#3-handling-fetch-errors): throw an error if the response status is not within the range `200` to `299`.

 The thing is that `fetch()` API doesn't provide any functionality by itself to intercept the requests.
-That's understendable, because `fetch()` API is designed to be simple.
+That's understandable, because `fetch()` API is designed to be simple.

 While not being the only solution, the decorator pattern is a good solution to implement the interception of `fetch()` requests.